mrverdant13/flutter_my_starred_repos/README.md

 ## Native flavors

-This project supports 3 native flavors (**Android only**) that can be used directly with the launch configuration in Visual Studio Code or by executing one of the following commands:
+This project supports 3 native flavors (**Android and iOS only**) that can be used directly with the launch configuration in Visual Studio Code or by executing one of the following commands:

 ```sh
 # Development